 Imaging for Lumbar and Thoracic Spine Injuries

-Anteroposterior (AP) and lateral x-rays are usually obtained if spine is suspected to have an injury.
+Anteroposterior (AP) and lateral x-rays are usually obtained if the spine is suspected to have an injury.
 Computed tomography with sagittal and coronal reconstructions is becoming an increasingly popular method of initial spine screening.

 The AP view best demonstrates